jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 # napari now

 As I mentioned at the start, currently, everyone on the team uses napari on a daily basis for their own work.
-Awesomely, our workflows actually look quite different, yet napari meets the needs of all of them, in some form or another.
+Our workflows actually look quite different, yet napari meets the needs of all of them, in some form or another.
 Last month we were surprised to find that Constantin Pape, at EMBL, was developing his own viewer, Heimdall, on top of napari, completely independently